angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 </div>

 Suppose that the `HeroTaxReturnComponent` had logic to manage and restore changes.
-That would be a pretty easy task for a simple hero tax return.
+That would be a straightforward task for a hero tax return.
 In the real world, with a rich tax return data model, the change management would be tricky.
 You could delegate that management to a helper service, as this example does.